GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   All buttons show pointer on hover
 -   Mandatory fields validate correctly, display message
 -   User Menu dropdown icons fire a menu or message
--   All Library buttons fire a panel add to the dashboard
+-   All Library buttons add a panel to the dashboard

 ### Navigation Bar
 -   #### Project Add
     -   Click on the Add Project nav item: Project Add modal should appear
     -   Fields for the following should appear on modal:
-        -   Project Name
+        -   Project Name (required)
         -   Project Owner
         -   Project Description
         -   Start Date (date format)